 3. Be Careful During Flowering Stage

 During the flowering stage, you don’t want to overdo it with nitrogen.
-Too much nitrogen during this phase can cause nitrogen toxicity, which stunts the growth of your buds.
+Too much nitrogen during this phase can cause nitrogen toxicity, which stunts the growth of your buds, whilst not enough will not allow all those new smaller leaves to develop.

 4. Organic Solutions for Nitrogen Deficiency